JWMB/sbc_scrape/README.md

 * Image handling
   * use filenames with more info (currently only a GUID) so they can be found manually
   * Some image processing (b/w, resize) for smaller footprint
+  * Integrate OCR (tesseract?) to get more searchable data from invoice images